 Putting a raw onion inside a sock and sleeping with it overnight is a remedy that some people believe can treat a cold or the flu.
-But is there any scientific evidence to suggest it works?
+However, more scientific research into this is necessary.

 According to the National Onion Association, the claim that raw onion can treat the flu is a theory that dates back to the 1500s.
 In recent years, many articles online have claimed that this folk remedy is effective.